Keberneth/Zabbix-Extensions-Apps/Docker/README.md

 --------------------------------------------------------------------------------------

-If you want every service in the file, omit the service names entirely: docker compose -f docker-compose-zbx_nbox.yml \
+If you want every service in the file, omit the service names entirely: cd /docker               # directory that holds the compose file

+docker compose \
+  -f docker-compose-zbx_nbox.yml \
-  up -d --pull always --force-recreate
+  up -d --pull always --force-recreate \
+  zabbix-server zabbix-web netbox